History of removal of leg and underarm hair in the United States: The Great Underarm Campaign

 Advertisements suggesting that women remove hair under the arm, and explaining how and why to do so, were published as early as 1908, and ran more steadily beginning in 1914.
-The 1915 advertisement on the right ran in Harper's Bazaar for a depilatory powder called X Bazin is stereotypical of ads during this time in that it defines why underarm hair removal is necessary.
+The 1915 advertisement on the right ran in Harper's Bazaar for a depilatory powder called X Bazin is typical of ads during this time in that it defines why underarm hair removal is necessary.
 It also shows an image of a woman in a sleeveless gown with her arm up and the caption "Summer Dress and Modern Dancing combine to make necessary the removal of objectionable hair."

 Advertisers were careful to use wording they felt would be more palatable to their audience, for example "smoothing" instead of "shaving" and "limbs" instead of "legs".
 The educational campaign on the benefits of and methods of hair removal persisted into the ads of the early 1920s and even continue today.
 Underarm hair in these ads was called "objectionable", "unwelcome", "embarrassing", "unsightly" and "unclean"; and its removal indicated a person who had "charm" and "the last touch of ‘feminine loveliness'" and was "modest", "dainty and perfectly groomed"; the practice was for "refined women" and "women of fashion."

 Hair removal product manufacturers initially focused their marketing on the upper class.
 Beginning in 1934, a similar type of advertising showed up in the middle-class Ladies' Home Journal that had been running in upper class Harper's Bazaar for the past 15 years.